pwwang/pipen-report/docs/configurations.md

 Don't collapse procgroups in the report.
 This is useful when you want to see the processes of the procgroup in the index page.
 Could be either a procgroup name, a list of procgroup names or `True` (don't collapse any procgroups)

+## `report_relpath_tags`

+Pipeline-level

+Default: `None`

+Tags with properties that need to convert to relative paths i.e. `{"Image": "src"}`.
+This is useful when you have a custom component that has a property that is a path to a resource.

+See [Converting paths to urls](../writing#converting-paths-to-urls) for more information.

 ## `report_paging`

 Process-level